-Transactions in foreign currencies are initially recorded by the Company at respective functional currency rates prevailing at the date of the transaction.
+Transactions in foreign currencies are initially recorded by the Group's entities at their respective functional currency rates prevailing at the date of the transaction.
 At the reporting date, monetary items denominated in foreign currencies are retranslated at the prevailing functional currency closing rate of exchange.
 Non-monetary items measured at fair value in a foreign currency are retranslated using the exchange rates at the date when the fair value is determined; and non-monetary items measured at historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.